-We’re planting approximately 900,000 trees and shrubs, replacing the trees we’ve removed at a ratio of approximately two to one from a total of over 40 different native species.
+We’re planting a variety of trees and shrubs from over 40 different native species, replacing the trees we’ve removed at a ratio of approximately two to one.
 These will be in keeping with the local area.

 Species include: Dogwood, Hawthorn, Hazel, Oak, Elder, Holly, Dog rose, Honeysuckle, Silver Birch.